The High Arctic

 Welcome to Reykjavik, the world’s most northerly capital!
 In many ways it feels more like a provincial town than a capital city.
 When viewed from the top of the famous Hallgrimskirkja Church, the city – with its low buildings and brightly painted houses – stretches out like a toy town.
 Despite this impression, Reykjavik is home to three out of five Icelanders.
 The diminutive city is the focal point for Icelandic life and politically, socially and economically it dominates the country.
 Today we explore the city, including a visit to the world-famous Blue Lagoon.

-We make an early start this morning as we continue our eastward journey to Jokulsarlon Glacier Lagoon lying at the foot of Europe’s largest glacier, Vatnajokull.
+We make an early start this morning as we drive eastward to Vik iva the Seljalandsfoss and Skogafoss waterfalls.
+On arrival in Vik we visit the black volcanic beach where we see the mysterious Reynisdrangar basalt columns that protrude out of the stormy North Atlantic Ocean – making this one of the most photographed and documented sites in Iceland.
+We continue our journey to Jokulsarlon Glacier Lagoon lying at the foot of Europe’s largest glacier, Vatnajokull.
 Here, an outlet glacier of the great Vatnajokull – Breidamerkurjokull – crashes down into the water as big icebergs break off into the lagoon and float around before drifting towards the Atlantic Ocean.
 On arrival we visit the Glacier Lagoon and enjoy a boat tour among the floating icebergs.

 After breakfast we drive west through scenic landscapes of Skaftafell National Park and beyond to the edge of the Golden Circle.
 Here we see the sprouting geysers and beautiful Gulfoss waterfall.